 Filene and Bergengren organize the Credit Union National Extension Bureau, an association focused on forming new credit unions, enacting state laws to charter credit unions, and promoting the philosophy of credit unions.
 Between 1921 and 1935, 38 states and the District of Columbia enact credit union laws.

-Morris Sheppard Federal Credit Union in Texarkana, Texas, becomes the first federally chartered credit union on October 1.
+Oct.
+1, 1934 — Morris Sheppard Federal Credit Union in Texarkana, Texas, becomes the first federally chartered credit union.

 Federal supervision of credit unions is transferred to the Federal Deposit Insurance Corporation.

-The Federal Credit Union Division is renamed the Bureau of Federal Credit Unions, and is moved from the Federal Deposit Insurance Corporation to the Federal Security Administration.
+The Federal Credit Union Division is renamed the Bureau of Federal Credit Unions, and is moved from the Federal Deposit Insurance Corporation to the Federal Security Agency.

 By 1952, the number of federal credit unions grows to nearly 6,000 with more than 2.8 million members.